 Best Mattresses for Seniors

 - The Amerisleep AS3 is our recommendation for the best mattress of seniors.
 The AS3’s use of pressure-reliving, plant-based memory foam makes it a great choice for anyone who needs support and comfort from their mattress.
-Plus, the AS3 uses technology clinically proven to reduce pressure points.
+Plus, the AS3 uses zoned technology to reduce pressure points.

 - The Zoma Mattress is targeted towards those who need the most recovery.
 The Zoma uses gel-infused memory foam to keep you cool and comfortable throughout the night.
 Like the Amerisleep AS3, the Zoma mattress comes with free shipping, a 100-night trial, and an industry-leading warranty.